4 Continuity

 2. If f is strictly increasing (decreasing), then:

-(a) V is an interval (it has positive length).
+(a) V is an interval of positive length, f is injective, and therefore bijective.

 1